box-products/handbook/benefits-and-perks.md

 You can go to Jonathan at any time, who with your permission can work with your manager to help you.
 Additionally, your manager should check in with _you_, proactively, to periodically make sure you're doing okay.

-### Personal Leave

-If you are under treatment or recovery for a serious medical condition and are unable to work because of it, let us know and you can take four weeks off at 100% pay.
-If after that, you're still unable to work, SALT Insure will continue to pay you 70% of your pay until you're better, up to twelve weeks off.
-These days are an emergency reserve, separate from your vacation/sick time described above.
-If after this period of time, you still cannot work, talk to your manager or Jonathan, and we will discuss what comes next on a case-by-case basis.

 ### Summer Hours

 During summer, we work 4-day work weeks, aka "summer hours".
 Summer hours are in effect from May 1 through August 31